zandev/zanbench/README.md

             }
         }

-For more examples, see the examples directory
+For more examples, see the example directory